albenakr/first-project-rock-band/README.md

 ### Wireframes

 ## Features

 The requirements of the assignment were to showcast the band's career and music, as well as the possibility to be hired for events.
 The design of the different sections were guided by those requirements, as well as the available music and image files.

-The final version of the webpage provides an About section with an overview of the band for anyone discovering them now.
-It has a section, where visitors can listen to some of their most famous tracks, and learn more about their most popular albums.
+The final version of the webpage provides the following sections:
+* About section: an overview of the band and its members;
+* Music section: where visitors can listen to some of their most famous tracks online;

-And lastly, the page includes a contact section, so that fans can hire the band for events.
+* Albums section: where visitors can browse through their most popular albums.
+* Contact form: to reach out to the band to hire them;
+* Footer section linking to their social medial profiles.

 One feature, which could be added in the future, but is beyond the scope of this project is make the Contact form fully functional, so that all submissions are actually recorded.